zcattacz/PJON_wiki/Home.md

 * Devices communicate through packets

 ###Byte layer
 Every byte is prepended with 2 syncronization padding bits.
 The first padding bit is a 60 microseconds logic 1 bit followed by a standard 20 microseconds logic 0 bit.
-The reception tecnique is based on finding a logic 1 bit long as the first padding bit (with a certain acceptance) and syncronising to the falling edge of this bit, checking if it is followed by a standard logic 0 bit.
-If this pattern is found byte reception starts, if not, interference, syncronization loss or simply absence of communication is detected at byte level.
-This choice add a certain overhead to information but reduces the need of precise time tuning, so ease implementation, and gives a stable communication link.
+The reception tecnique is based on finding a logic 1 bit long as the first padding bit (with a certain acceptance) and syncronising to its falling edge, checking if followed by a standard logic 0 bit.
+If this pattern is recognised byte reception starts, if not, interference, syncronization loss or simply absence of communication is detected at byte level.
+This choice add a certain overhead to information but reduces the need of precise time tuning because syncronization is renewed every byte.
 ```cpp
  __________ ___________________________
 | Sync Pad | Byte                      |